Selindek/spring-data-jpa-acl/acl/README.md

 On top of that the longer words and the words in the front of the list also get some extra priority.

-Even if those rules sound confusing just test it: It has a surprisingly good result.
+Although those rules look confusing at first, just test it: It has surprisingly good results.

 If there are both `search` and `sort` parameters in the URL then the `search` parameter has precedence.
-(Because the the search feature not only filters the results but also automatically sort them by relevance.)
+(Because the search feature not only filters the results but also automatically sort them by relevance.)

 Although this functionality is present primary for the REST endpoints, you can also use it internally.
 You can pass a `Search` object for any repository methods which accept `Sort` or `Pageable` objects.
 The `Search` class is a subclass of `Sort` and `Pageable` also contains a `Sort` property.